 With these expectations in mind, one now can go forth and think of a minimal way of accomplishing this task.
 Some things are evidently necessary:

 - a way to interact with the cluster as a user and administrator

 - distribution of workload

 These things are really the bare minimum one expects.
 However, there are additional things you probably need in a cluster of computers to make them useful:

 - logging and monitoring

 In this article I will concentrate on the first four points.
 First I want to discuss the obvious necessities to distribute jobs on a cluster of computers and their implementations in kubernetes.
-Then we will deal with the way we talk to the cluster and maybe justify a view of the choicses that have been made, e.g. mostly why YAML is used via an HTTP API.
-Networking in the cluster will be handwaved, as this is already a point where you have to make choices, though calico makes up for a helpful example.
+Then we will deal with the way we talk to the cluster and maybe justify a view of the choices that have been made, e.g. mostly why YAML is used via an HTTP API.
+Networking in the cluster will be handwaved, as this is already a point where you have to make choices, namely the selection of a container network plugin.
+Most tutorials recommend flannel here, but I think calico is a better first choice.
 Then we will put containerization into context and well that pretty much finishes up this post.

 All components are for themselves not really that interesting, but it is very helpful to remind yourself why they are there.